 Graduate Medical Education and Physician Workforce Shortage

-The United States will face an overall shortage of more than 130,000 physicians by 2025, and one-half of this shortage will come from specialty physicians.
-Urology is unfortunately no exception, seeing an over 10% decline in the number of urologists per capita over the past 20 years.
+The United States will face an overall shortage of more than 130,000 physicians by 2025 and one-half of this shortage will come from specialty physicians such as urologists.
+Urology has seen a greater than 10 percent decline in the number of urologists per capita over the past 20 years.
+In 2009, there were only 3.18 urologists per 100,000 population, which marked a 30-year low in the labor force for our field.
 The average age of a urologist is 52.5 years, with more than 44 percent of urologists age 55 or older, making our specialty the second oldest only to thoracic surgery.
-Adding to the problem, urologists must train for a minimum of five years following graduation from medical school, and many times training is even longer.
+In addition, training for urologists following graduation from medical school is a minimum of five years and frequently longer.

 The Health Resources and Services Administration Bureau of Health Professions, in its 2008 report, projected a need for 16,000 urologists by 2020.
-This is congruent with other independent projections that show that by 2030 urology will face a 32% deficiency in the number of providers necessary to adequately care for a projected population of 364 million U.S. citizens.
-A recent American Urological Association (AUA) Workforce and Compensation Survey indicated that up to 20% of currently practicing urologists plan to retire in the next five to ten years.
-We must to take steps now to ensure a fully trained specialty physician workforce for the future.
+This is congruent with other independent projections that show that by 2030 urology will face a 32 percent deficiency in the number of providers necessary to adequately care for a projected population of 364 million U.S. citizens.
+A recent American Urological Association (AUA) Workforce and Compensation Survey indicated that up to 20 percent of currently practicing urologists plan to retire in the next five to ten years.
+We must take steps now to ensure a fully trained specialty physician workforce for the future.

 Download Issue Brief